 Hormones bind selectively to receptors located inside or on the surface of target cells.
 Receptors inside cells interact with hormones that regulate gene function (eg, corticosteroids, vitamin D, thyroid hormone).
 Receptors on the cell surface bind with hormones that regulate enzyme activity or affect ion channels (eg, growth hormone, thyrotropin-releasing hormone).

 Peripheral endocrine organ functions are controlled to varying degrees by pituitary hormones.
-Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent, whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
+Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent or are independent of pituitary control (eg, secretion of parathyroid hormone Overview of Parathyroid Function There are typically four parathyroid glands.
+As the name implies, they are located near the thyroid gland, although the number and particularly the location is quite variable.
+These pea-sized... read more by the parathyroid glands, primarily in response to blood calcium levels), whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
 Secretion of pituitary hormones is controlled by the hypothalamus.

-The interaction between the hypothalamus and pituitary (hypothalamic-pituitary axis) is a feedback control system.
-The hypothalamus receives input from virtually all other areas of the CNS and uses it to provide input to the pituitary.
+The interaction between the hypothalamus and pituitary (called the hypothalamic-pituitary axis) is a feedback control system.
+The hypothalamus receives input from virtually all other areas of the central nervous system and uses it to provide input to the pituitary.
 In response, the pituitary releases various hormones that stimulate certain endocrine glands throughout the body.
 Changes in circulating levels of hormones produced by these endocrine glands are detected by the hypothalamus, which then increases or decreases its stimulation of the pituitary to maintain homeostasis.

 Virtually all hormones produced by the hypothalamus and the pituitary are released in a pulsatile fashion; periods of such release are interspersed with periods of inactivity.
 Some hormones (eg, adrenocorticotropic hormone [ACTH], growth hormone, prolactin) have definite circadian rhythms; others (eg, luteinizing hormone and follicle-stimulating hormone during the menstrual cycle) have month-long rhythms with superimposed circadian rhythms.

-Thus far, 7 physiologically important hypothalamic neurohormones have been identified (see Table: Hypothalamic Neurohormones).
-Except for the biogenic amine dopamine , all are small peptides.
-Several are produced in the periphery as well as in the hypothalamus and function in local paracrine systems, especially in the GI tract.
+Thus far, 7 physiologically important hypothalamic neurohormones have been identified (see table Hypothalamic Neurohormones Hypothalamic Neurohormones ).
+Except for the biogenic amine dopamine, all are small peptides.
+Several are produced in the periphery as well as in the hypothalamus and function in local paracrine systems, especially in the gastrointestinal tract.
 Vasoactive intestinal peptide, which also stimulates the release of prolactin, is one.

 Neurohormones may control the release of multiple pituitary hormones.
 Regulation of most anterior pituitary hormones depends on stimulatory signals from the hypothalamus; the exception is prolactin, which is regulated by inhibitory stimuli.
 If the pituitary stalk (which connects the pituitary to the hypothalamus) is severed, prolactin release increases, whereas release of all other anterior pituitary hormones decreases.

 Many hypothalamic abnormalities (including tumors and encephalitis and other inflammatory lesions) can alter the release of hypothalamic neurohormones.
 Because neurohormones are synthesized in different centers within the hypothalamus, some disorders affect only one neuropeptide, whereas others affect several.
 The result can be undersecretion or oversecretion of neurohormones.
-Clinical syndromes that result from the ensuing pituitary hormone dysfunction (eg, diabetes insipidus, acromegaly and, hypopituitarism.) are discussed in Pituitary Disorders.
+Clinical syndromes that result from the ensuing pituitary hormone dysfunction (eg, diabetes insipidus Central Diabetes Insipidus Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more , acromegaly Gigantism and Acromegaly Gigantism and acromegaly are syndromes of excessive secretion of growth hormone (hypersomatotropism) that are nearly always due to a pituitary adenoma.
+Before closure of the epiphyses, the result... read more and, hypopituitarism Generalized Hypopituitarism Generalized hypopituitarism refers to endocrine deficiency syndromes due to partial or complete loss of anterior lobe pituitary function.
+Various clinical features occur depending on the specific... read more ) are discussed elsewhere.

 The cells of the anterior lobe (which constitutes 80% of the pituitary by weight) synthesize and release several hormones necessary for normal growth and development and also stimulate the activity of several target glands.

 GH stimulates somatic growth and regulates metabolism.
 Growth hormone–releasing hormone (GHRH) is the major stimulator and somatostatin is the major inhibitor of the synthesis and release of GH.
-GH controls synthesis of insulin -like growth factor 1 (IGF-1, also called somatomedin-C), which largely controls growth.
+GH controls synthesis of insulin-like growth factor 1 (IGF-1, also called somatomedin-C), which largely controls growth.
 Although IGF-1 is produced by many tissues, the liver is the major source.
-A variant of IGF-1 occurs in muscle, where it plays a role in enhancing muscle strength.
+A variant of IGF-1 is present in muscle, where it plays a role in enhancing muscle strength.
 It is less under control of GH than is the liver variant.

 The metabolic effects of GH are biphasic.
-GH initially exerts insulin -like effects, increasing glucose uptake in muscle and fat, stimulating amino acid uptake and protein synthesis in liver and muscle, and inhibiting lipolysis in adipose tissue.
-Several hours later, more profound anti– insulin -like metabolic effects occur.
+GH initially exerts insulin-like effects, increasing glucose uptake in muscle and fat, stimulating amino acid uptake and protein synthesis in liver and muscle, and inhibiting lipolysis in adipose tissue.
+Several hours later, more profound anti–insulin-like metabolic effects occur.
 They include inhibition of glucose uptake and use, causing blood glucose and lipolysis to increase, which increases plasma free fatty acids.
 GH levels increase during fasting, maintaining blood glucose levels and mobilizing fat as an alternative metabolic fuel.
 Production of GH decreases with aging.
-Ghrelin, a hormone produced in the fundus of the stomach, promotes GH release from the pituitary, increases food intake, and improves memory.
+Ghrelin, a hormone produced in the fundus of the stomach, promotes GH release from the pituitary, increases food intake, and in animal models improves memory.

 Prolactin is produced in cells called lactotrophs that constitute about 30% of the cells of the anterior pituitary.
 The pituitary doubles in size during pregnancy, largely because of hyperplasia and hypertrophy of lactotrophs.
 In humans, the major function of prolactin is stimulating milk production.
 Also, prolactin release occurs during sexual activity and stress.
 Prolactin may be a sensitive indicator of pituitary dysfunction; prolactin is the hormone most frequently produced in excess by pituitary tumors, and it may be one of the hormones to become deficient from infiltrative disease or tumor compression of the pituitary.

 Several other hormones are produced by the anterior pituitary.
 These include pro-opiomelanocortin (POMC, which gives rise to ACTH), alpha- and beta-melanocyte-stimulating hormone (MSH), beta-lipotropin (β-LPH), the enkephalins, and the endorphins.
-POMC and MSH can cause hyperpigmentation of the skin and are only significant clinically in disorders in which ACTH levels are markedly elevated (eg, Addison disease, Nelson syndrome).
+POMC and MSH can cause hyperpigmentation of the skin and are only significant clinically in disorders in which ACTH levels are markedly elevated (eg, Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
+It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more , Nelson syndrome).
 The function of β-LPH is unknown.
 Enkephalins and endorphins are endogenous opioids that bind to and activate opioid receptors throughout the CNS.

-The posterior pituitary releases vasopressin (also called arginine vasopressin or antidiuretic hormone [ADH]) and oxytocin .
-Both hormones are released in response to neural impulses and have half-lives of about 10 min.
+The posterior pituitary releases vasopressin (also called argininevasopressin or antidiuretic hormone [ADH]) and oxytocin.
+Both hormones are released in response to neural impulses and have half-lives of about 10 minutes.

-A lack of vasopressin causes central diabetes insipidus.
-An inability of the kidneys to respond normally to vasopressin causes nephrogenic diabetes insipidus.
-Removal of the pituitary gland usually does not result in permanent diabetes insipidus because some of the remaining hypothalamic neurons produce small amounts of vasopressin .
+A lack of vasopressin causes central diabetes insipidus Central Diabetes Insipidus Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more .
+An inability of the kidneys to respond normally to vasopressin causes nephrogenic diabetes insipidus Nephrogenic Diabetes Insipidus Nephrogenic diabetes insipidus (NDI) is an inability to concentrate urine due to impaired renal tubule response to vasopressin (ADH), which leads to excretion of large amounts of dilute urine... read more .
+Removal of the pituitary gland usually does not result in permanent diabetes insipidus because some of the remaining hypothalamic neurons produce small amounts of vasopressin.

 Oxytocin has 2 major targets: